uber/jetstream/README.md

 ScopeState and ScopeSync messages contain SyncFragments.
 A SyncFragment describes an add, change, or removal of an object.

 A SyncFragment has the following fields:
-- Type: one of “add”, “change”, “remove”, “movechange”
+- Type: one of “add” or “change”
-- UUID: universal ID that identifies the ModelObject
+- UUID: universal ID that identifies the ModelObject, currently using UUID v4
 - Class name: the class name of the ModelObject
-- Properties: a key-value dictionary of property values for use with “add”, “change” and “movechange”
+- Properties: a key-value dictionary of property values

 # License